chandran1994/Python-Demand-Analysis-Project-/README.md

 This project focuses on **Demand Management Analytics** using customer sales data to uncover purchasing patterns, demand trends, and product movement behaviour across regions and customer segments.

-The analysis is inspired by concepts from:

-> *Chapter 8 — Demand Management*
-> *Supply Chain Analytics: Concepts, Techniques and Applications*
-> by Kurt Y. Liu

 The project demonstrates how data analytics can support:
 - Demand forecasting